8 ways to prep your home for summer vacation - Kentucky Farm Bureau

 5. Watch your water.

 Turn off your water to prevent pipe leaks while you’re out of town, and double-check that nothing is already leaking before you go.
 These actions can help to prevent costly water damage, and you may even save some money while you’re at it.
-According to the U.S. Department of Energy, water heating can account for 14-25% of your home energy cost.
+According to the U.S. Department of Energy, water heating can account for 14 to 25% of your home energy cost.
 When you know you’ll be away from home, set your water heater to “vacation mode” to help conserve energy and money.

 6. Be prepared for anything.